bluebyte9001/TextUnderstandingTsetlinMachine/README.md

 To be added.

 ## Citation
-Please cite the relevant Tsestlin Machine arXiv papers if you use the Tsetlin Machie in your work:
+Please cite the relevant Tsetlin Machine arXiv papers if you use the Tsetlin Machie in your work:

 @article{granmo2018tsetlin,
 title={The Tsetlin Machine-A Game Theoretic Bandit Driven Approach to Optimal Pattern Recognition with Propositional Logic},